opendocsg/slw-judgments-backfill/2015_SGHC_205/report.md

 54     The plaintiff submits that the test for rationality is better characterised as one of irrationality.
 That is, the court should not measure the August 2012 Will against an assessment of how the

 Testator would have disposed of his assets based on the available evidence.
 Instead, the enquiry should focus on whether the terms of the will are “so odd or inexplicable that it should cast doubt on the testamentary capacity of the testator”.
-The defendants do not contend otherwise, citing Andrew Ang J in _Ng Bee Keong v Ng Choon Huay_ [2013] SGHC 107 at [50] in which it was stated that “[t]he presumption of testamentary capacity will _not_ arise where the terms of the Will are _prima facie_ irrational” [emphasis in original].
+The defendants do not contend otherwise, citing Andrew Ang J in _Ng Bee Keong v Ng Choon Huay_ <span class="citation">[2013] SGHC 107</span> at [50] in which it was stated that “[t]he presumption of testamentary capacity will _not_ arise where the terms of the Will are _prima facie_ irrational” [emphasis in original].

 55     The defendants identified the following features of the August 2012 Will which they submit are irrational: